Camp Difficulty and Rider Ability

 Participates In: Fun group rides and solo riding that can have some solid speed and pace but that don’t always drive the redline.
 Recreational riders participate in many events, ranging from mass-start gran fondos to local rides and they generally focus on the events.

 Riding Ability: The blue rider loves to train and ride frequently during the week, but not always at a higher pace.
 Weekly training hours generally range from 8-10 hours.

-Rider Skills: Blue riders tend to be comfortable riding in a group paceline, but tight spaces at a higher pace can make them nervous, and they might need to slow their pace a bit over a varying terrains, corners, and descents.
+Rider Skills: Blue riders tend to be comfortable riding in a group paceline, but tight spaces at a higher pace can make them nervous.
+They might need to slow their pace a bit over varying terrains, corners, and descents.

 Mountain biking: You can clip in to your pedals and ride some single track.